SCOPE OF THIS CHAPTER

 - The child's social worker would have to endorse the holiday by signing the consent form.

 Note: The social worker should check as to whether there are any restrictions with regards to the child/young person's ability to travel outside the country.
-A young person may not be able to travel abroad with his/her foster carer if the trip was planned at the last minute, as travel documents would have to be applied for.
+A young person may not be able to travel abroad with their foster carer if the trip was planned at the last minute, as travel documents would have to be applied for.

 Medical Treatment during visits to the EU, Norway, Iceland, Liechtenstein or Switzerland

 - Children travelling within EEA countries and Switzerland will be covered for medical treatment through a European Health Insurance Card (EHIC).
 An application form can be downloaded from the NHS website.
 For children under 16 years old, the form needs to be completed by the parent(s) or foster carer(s) and be submitted as a family application.
 Young people over 16 can apply for a European Health Insurance Card in their own name;

 Private Medical Insurance Cover or Insurance Cover for Holidays

 - In situations where medical cover is required at short notice, it is suggested that private insurance cover is taken out;

 - The insurance referred to above in Medical Treatment during visits to EEC Countries only covers a child for medical treatment and not for loss of luggage, cover for cancellation of the holiday etc. Therefore a private insurance policy is needed for a child travelling abroad.

 2.5.
 Obtaining a Passport

-- The United Kingdom Passport Agency provides Guidance for Social Workers seeking to obtain a passport for a Looked After Child;
+- The United Kingdom Passport Agency provides Guidance for Social Workers seeking to obtain a passport for a Child Looked After;

 - If Children's Services have previously applied for a passport on the child's behalf and are applying for a renewal or extension, a letter outlining the circumstances mentioned above stating that these have not changed is sufficient.
 In these circumstances there is no need to complete the application form.
 This should be signed by the Designated Manager (Passports);